 Public clouds offer far less visibility, so cloud monitoring is a non-negotiable necessity.
 And while the monitoring process may not be as effortless, cloud monitoring can still provide critical data on cloud resource consumption, the end-user experience, and providing better visibility and control over key metrics, logs, and data flows.
 This is especially important because public clouds are more likely to produce surprise fees as a result of poor visibility.

 Finally, there are unique struggles a hybrid cloud architecture provides that a cloud monitoring tool can reduce.
 Because cloud data doesn’t reside in a single architecture, security and compliance issues can arise when users try to access data from either the public or private cloud.
 In this case, cloud monitoring can help administrators determine which data to store in which cloud, which data to asynchronously update, and portion data into smaller, manageable pieces.

 Benefits of cloud monitoring

-There are innumerable benefits cloud monitoring provides.
-Even businesses that solely rely on a private cloud architecture can enjoy key cloud monitoring deliverables, including:
+There are innumerable benefits to cloud monitoring.
+Even businesses that rely solely on a private cloud architecture can enjoy key cloud monitoring deliverables, including:

-- Simple scaling in the event cloud activity increases
+Simple scaling in the event that cloud activity increases